 - 19.3.
 SCB Student Member Selection: Students shall be selected annually by a process open to all continuing students, both undergraduate and graduate.
 The Board is formed in the spring of the preceding academic year and is to comprise a representative cross-section of Brandeis students, to the extent possible given those who apply. - 19.4.
 SCB Chairperson Selection: The SCB shall be chaired by students, rotating at each hearing. - 19.5.
 SCB Member Removal: A member of the SCB may be removed by the DSRCS if the member is determined to be responsible for behavior that conflicts with the high standards of citizenship, confidentiality, and cooperation that the SCB represents. - 19.6.
-The University Appeals Board: The University Appeals Board (UAB) shall hear appeals of decisions of the SCB, the SEP, and any ad hoc board formed at the discretion of the CSAO or designee.
-For appeals of SCB decisions, an administrator from the Division of Students and Enrollment, designated by the CSAO or designee, will serve as chairperson of the UAB. - 19.7.
-UAB Composition: For appeals of SCB decisions, the University Appeals Board shall be comprised of three voting members (one full-time student and two members of the faculty) and one tenured faculty chairperson.
-At least two undergraduate students and at least two graduate students shall be appointed to the voter pool by the presidents of the Student Union and Graduate Student Association, respectively.
-At least four faculty members shall be appointed to the voter pool by the chairperson of the Faculty Senate.
-A chairperson who is a full-time tenured faculty member shall be appointed by the DOS Office.
-Students appointed to the UAB must be free from all elected, appointed, or affiliate relationships with the Student Union or the Graduate Student Association.
-The term of appointment for faculty and staff members shall be two years and is renewable.
+The University Appeals Board: The University Appeals Board (UAB) shall hear appeals of decisions of the SCB, an Administrative Hearing, the SEP, and any ad hoc board formed at the discretion of the CSAO or designee.
+For appeals of SCB decisions, an administrator from the Division of Student Affairs, designated by the CSAO or designee, will serve as chairperson of the UAB. - 19.7.
+UAB Composition: For appeals of SCB decisions, the University Appeals Board shall be comprised of three voting members (one full-time student and two members of the faculty and/or staff appointed by the CSAO or designee.)
 For appeals of SEP decisions, the UAB's composition will differ from what is described above.
 Three voting members, of the faculty and/or staff will serve as UAB members for SEP appeals; students will not serve. - 19.8.
-UAB Selection: Members and alternates on the UAB shall be selected in a manner similar to that employed for the SCB, with its formation led by the DOS Office and at least one other member designated by the DOS Office.
-If a UAB position becomes vacant and no alternate is available, the original appointing authority shall appoint a replacement for the remainder of the term. - 19.9.
+UAB Selection: Faculty and/or staff will be appointed by the CSAO or designee.
+Students will be selected from the Student Conduct Board.
+For appeals of SEP decisions, the UAB's composition will differ from what is described above.
+Three voting members, of the faculty and/or staff will serve as UAB members for SEP appeals; students will not serve. - 19.9.
 UAB Member Removal: A member of the UAB may be removed by the DOS in consultation with the chairperson, if the member is determined to be responsible for behavior that conflicts with the high standards of citizenship, confidentiality, and cooperation that the UAB represents. - 19.10.
-UAB Hearing Administrators: The UAB shall have an administrator from the Division of Students and Enrollment, designated by the DOS, serving as a Hearing Administrator in all stages of the hearing and deliberations.
-Responsibilities of the UAB Hearing Administrator shall include: (a) advising the UAB regarding the requirements and provisions of the University's SCP; (b) providing information relevant to procedures or sanctions; (c) providing continuity in UAB operations and procedures; (d) facilitating the implementation of conduct procedures at all levels of
+UAB Hearing Administrators: The UAB shall have an administrator from the Division of Student Affairs, designated by the DOS, serving as a Hearing Administrator in all stages of the hearing and deliberations.
+Responsibilities of the UAB Hearing Administrator shall include: (a) advising the UAB regarding the requirements and provisions of the University's SCP; (b) providing information relevant to procedures or sanctions; (c) providing continuity in UAB operations and procedures; (d) facilitating the implementation of conduct procedures at all levels of the SCP; (e) acting as a liaison between boards and the University community; and (f) assisting the UAB in fulfilling its educational responsibilities.